-Herien Wensink Summons the Delirium of the Great War with Debut Novel 'Kleihuid'
+'Kleihuid' by Herien Wensink: The Delirium of the Great War

 The monthly column First Book draws attention to literary debuts which garnered less notice upon release than they deserve.
 In this first edition, Dirk Vandenberghe has selected Kleihuid (Clay Skin), in which author Herien Wensink provokes with pressing questions, seen in the light of the First World War.
 At the end of the article you can read several translated excerpts.

 To emerge with a novel that takes place during the unprecedented scorch of the First World War towards the end of centenary commemorations is courageous.
 Even more so for a Dutch writer to make such an entrance.
 Yet that is exactly what Herien Wensink has done.
 Kleihuid dazzles as a beautiful book with war as its backdrop, while simultaneously as an ode to the many war novels that went before.